sinzii/drafts/dedot_announcement.md

 Since `smoldot` has a very good supports for new JSON-RPC specs for better performance.
 Developers can connect to the network via `smoldot` light client using the [`SmoldotProvider`](https://github.com/dedotdev/dedot/blob/main/packages/providers/src/smoldot/SmoldotProvider.ts).

 ### Typed Contract APIs
-Another limitations of `pjs` is lack of types & apis suggestions when working with ink!
+Another limitations of `@polkadot/api` is lack of types & apis suggestions when working with ink!
 Smart Contracts.
 With `dedot`, we're going to change this forever.
 Similar to how we expose Types & APIs from the runtime metadata, we're using the same trick for ink! smart contracts as well to enable Types & APIs suggestions for any ink! contracts that you're working on.

 Below is quick gif to show you how does it look when you works with a PSP22 smart contract.
 Or if you want to see a working example, here's the [code](https://github.com/dedotdev/dedot/blob/main/zombienet-tests/src/0001-check-contract-api.ts).